Malish-Studio/MalishStuWebsite/src/pixel-animation-baker/pixel-animation-baker/documentation.md

 **5.** Navigate to the **Bake Path** to see your exported spritesheet!
    >> ![OutputPath](assets/OutputPath.png)

-   > [!NOTE]
+   > [!TIP]
-   >After you're done baking, you can view the baked animation data to the right hand side, and buttons to navigate the list of baked animations to the left hand side.
+   > After you're done baking, you can view the baked animation data to the right hand side, and buttons to navigate the list of baked animations to the left hand side.
    >
    > You can also click on the animation data to copy the spritesheet name to your clipboard.
    >>> ![navigationUpdated.png](assets%2FnavigationUpdated.png)